arthurnunesc/linux-scripts/README.md

 This is a compilation of scripts written to help me install and configure utilities, tools and programs on my personal computers that run Ubuntu or Fedora.

-All of the scripts are POSIX compliants and should work on any POSIX compliant shell(I use dash).
+All of the scripts are POSIX-compliant and should work on any POSIX compliant shell(I use dash).

 ## Usage